Sport & PE

 Each child has had a session and the feedback from parents is that they have gone home keen to help to cook.

-To run intervention clubs at lunchtimes, gardening club and Forest School sessions for those children who have low levels of fitness or choose not to take part fully in P.E lessons/ active playtimes.
+A before school club targets children who have low levels of fitness or choose not to take part fully in P.E lessons/ active playtimes.

-By targeting the same children in these activities there has been a marked improvement in children’s attitudes to taking part in sport and their stamina.61% of these children are now confident to be active.
+By targeting the same children generally in these activities there has been a marked improvement in children’s attitudes to taking part in sport and their stamina.
+80% of these children are now confident to be active.